DavidLee528/davidlee528.github.io/_pages/home.md

 <p>
 My research focuses on advancing trustworthy generative AI by identifying safety and privacy risks and developing robust mitigation strategies.
 Through empirical evaluation and system-level enhancements, I aim to enable responsible deployment in high-stakes domains such as healthcare, science, and cybersecurity.
 [<a href="https://arxiv.org/abs/2410.03769" title="SciSafeEval: A Comprehensive Benchmark for Safety Alignment of Large Language Models in Scientific Tasks">Li et al., 2024</a>;
+<a href="https://arxiv.org/abs/2508.01554" title="Are All Prompt Components Value-Neutral?
+Understanding the Heterogeneous Adversarial Robustness of Dissected Prompt in Large Language Models">Zheng et al., 2025</a>
 <a href="https://arxiv.org/abs/2502.03825" title="Synthetic Poisoning Attacks: The Impact of Poisoned MRI Image on U-Net Brain Tumor Segmentation">Li et al., 2025</a>;
+<a href="https://arxiv.org/abs/2507.15296" title="Butterfly Effects in Toolchains: A Comprehensive Analysis of Failed Parameter Filling in LLM Tool-Agent Systems">Xiong et al., 2025</a>
 <a href="https://arxiv.org/abs/2503.05731" title="AILuminate: Introducing v1.0 of the AI Risk and Reliability Benchmark from MLCommons">Ghosh et al., 2025</a>]
 </p>